-As a result, as of 2023, the only assessments that can be made are that the "turn-around" of the key interest rates (Zinswende) has not (yet) led to a resurgence of classical life insurance contracts with full "minimum guarantees", nor does there appear to be an effective mitigation of the "financial repression" caused by ongoing high inflation rates.
+As a result, as of 2023/2024, the only assessments that can be made are that the "turn-around" of the key interest rates (Zinswende) has not (yet) led to a noticable resurgence of classical life insurance contracts with full "minimum guarantees".
+At the same time it is much too early to give a definite assessment, whether the ongoing mitigation of the "financial repression" caused by high inflation rates was actually effective or not.